 Reportedly, bartender Mr. Ngiam Tong Boon invented the Singapore Sling for the Raffles Hotel back in 1915 or so.
 Being suckers for alcoholic drinks in general, and red, fruity ones in particular, we grabbed a table and ordered up a pair.
 They were tasty and, thankfully, strong.
 Still, they weren't strong enough to warrant the US$13 price tag (!), but drinking was as good as any other way to kill time (and brain cells) while we waited for a sudden afternoon downpour to subside.

-The Singapore Sling is rather fruity drink, but if you have the stuff in your liquor cabinet you could do worse.
-Here’s how you make it:
+The Singapore Sling is a rather fruity drink, but if you have the stuff in your liquor cabinet, you could do worse.
+Here's how you make it

 - 1 1/2 ounce gin

 - 1/4 ounce Benedictine